How Enrolment/Transfer Applications are Decided

 - other ACT residents

-- Children who live in the school’s Priority Enrolment Area (PEA) and/or ACT resident siblings of students concurrently enrolled at the school
+- Children who live in the school’s Priority Enrolment Area (PEA)

 Enrolment consideration may apply to schools that offer specialised programs/pathways or specific subject choices.
 Students may need to meet the specific entry requirements set by the school.